Instructions for authors

 Abstract and keywords

-Articles must be preceded by a short ca. 200 word abstract containing the content and conclusions of the paper in a capsule form.
-Abstracts for short communications can be shorter than this.
-Keywords (5–10) should follow the abstract.
+Articles must be preceded by a short ca. 200 word abstract that presents the content and conclusions of the paper in a concise form.
+Abstracts for short communications should be shorter than this.
+Keywords (5–10) separated by semicolon should follow the abstract.

 References

-In the first submission, the authors are free to present their reference list as they wish (as long as it is clear).
-When submitting a revised manuscript, carefully study the latest issue of BGSF for the referring practice.
+In the first submission, the authors are free to present their reference list in any layout they wish (as long as it is complete, and each reference contains all the relevant information and can be easily traced to its source).
 A Digital Object Identifier (DOI) should be included and written as "https://doi.org/10..." following every reference for which it exists.
-Papers in preparation or in manuscript cannot be cited.
+Papers in preparation or in manuscript should not be cited.
+Meeting abstracts that have not been peer-reviewed should not be cited for data or interpretations.

 Figures